 - Help from school with any basic clothing needs

-- Help from school with basic high school graduation needs and expenses
+- Help from school with basic high school graduation needs and expenses,

 Where can I find more information for Pennsylvania?

-- You can visit the PA Education for Children and Youth Experiencing Homelessness site
+You can visit the PA Education for Children and Youth Experiencing Homelessness site

-- You can contact our homeless liaison, Jeanne DiLeonardo at 215-823-8208 or firstname.lastname@example.org
+*For BACS, BCES, BCMS and BCHS you can contact our homeless liaison, Jeanne DiLeonardo at 215-823-8208 or firstname.lastname@example.org

-Safe2Say Something is a youth violence prevention program run by the Pennsylvania Office of Attorney General.
-The program teaches youth and adults how to recognize warning signs and signals, especially within social media, from individuals who may be a threat to themselves or others and to “say something” BEFORE it is too late.
-With Safe2Say Something, it’s easy and confidential to report safety concerns to help prevent violence and tragedies.
+Safe2Say Something(S2SS) is an anonymous reporting, youth violence prevention program run by the PA Office of the Attorney General in partnership with Sandy Hook Promise.
+This program, which is mandated under PA state law / Act 44, teaches students, teachers, and administrators how to recognize warning signs and signals, especially within social media, of individuals who may be a threat to themselves or others and Say Something to a trusted adult OR use its anonymous reporting system.

-Contact information: 1-844-SAF2SAY (723-2729)
+Contact Information: 1-844-SAF2Say (723-2729)